MostlyAdequate/mostly-adequate-guide/ch8.md

 }
 ```

 Now, `Maybe` looks a lot like `Container` with one minor change: it will first check to see if it has a value before calling the supplied function.
-This has the effect of side stepping those pesky nulls as we `map`(Note that this implementation is simplied for teaching).
+This has the effect of side stepping those pesky nulls as we `map`(Note that this implementation is simplified for teaching).

 ```js
 Maybe.of("Malkovich Malkovich").map(match(/a/ig));